Award-Winning Philadelphia Criminal Defense Lawyers for Bail Motions and Bail Reductions

 If you have been arrested or are facing criminal charges, one of the first issues that you will face is the setting of bail.
 Bail is the amount of money that you are required to pay in order to be released prior to trial.
-If you cannot make bail, you will be held in custody until the case is resolved, so fighting for a low bail amount can be one of the most important issues in a criminal case.
-Unlike New Jersey and the Federal system, Pennsylvania requires defendants to post cash bail.
+If you cannot pay that amount, you will be held in custody until the case is resolved, so fighting for a low bond amount can be one of the most important issues in a criminal case.
+Unlike New Jersey and the Federal system, Pennsylvania requires defendants to pay cash in exchange for release.
 This means that most defendants must pay money in order to be released from custody pending trial.

 Bail is extremely important for a number of reasons.
 A defendant who makes bail will be released pending trial and have a number of significant benefits.
 For example, the defendant will be able to be a much more active participant in defending the case as the defendant will be able to review the discovery, help locate evidence and witnesses, and prepare for trial.
-Further, a defendant who has made bail and been released will be able to continue working and living a normal life while waiting for the case to be resolved.
+Further, a defendant who is not in custody will be able to continue working and living a normal life while waiting for the case to be resolved.

 On the other hand, a defendant who cannot afford bail could spend months or even years in the county prison awaiting trial.
 The defendant could lose his or her job, home, and contact with friends and family.
 It will also be much more difficult for the defendant to review all of the discovery, particularly if the discovery is lengthy or the Commonwealth has video evidence.
 Additionally, the fact that the defendant is in custody makes it much harder to reject a plea deal that would get the defendant out of jail even if the defendant is innocent.
 In many cases, completely innocent people plead guilty to crimes they did not commit because they simply cannot afford to wait any longer for a trial while they are in jail.